PaulioRandall/p17/README.md

   export let validate = undefined

   // All supplied and derived field properties except value and error which
-  // are available via the 'p17-values' and 'p17-errors' contexts respectively.
+  // are available via the 'valueStore' and 'errorStore' within the 'p17-form' context respectively.
   //
-  // The field object is also added to the list within the 'p17-fields' context.
+  // The field object is also added to the fields list within the 'p17-form' context.
   //
   // $field = {
   //   type,